blockscout/blockscout-rs/verification/README.md

 ```

 ## Outputs
-Currently, all verification requests have the same response format.
+All verification requests have the same response format.

 ### Success
 If verification succeeds, the service returns 200 with a success status: